solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 2\. white splintered little pieces, likewise dispersible by acid,

-3\. greenish, grey, matt glossy, irregular granules, which are cracked and do not get decomposed by acids,
+3\. greenish grey, matt glossy, irregular granules, which are cracked and do not get decomposed by acids,

 ...